fractalate/stream-tools/README.md

 You can start the client and server in development mode with the command `npm run dev-client-server` which is the intended mode of operation.
 It is possible to build and deploy backends separately if needed.

+### Chores

+* For the frontend, just redo all the dependencies and do similar in my template projects too (eslint version required peer dependencies has vulnerabilities).

 ## Building

 * TODO - Building server